+The Chief Human Resources Officer may develop a systematic method to be used for placement of employees within a pay range.
 The Chief Human Resources Officer may also develop a systematic method to be used for placement of employees within a pay range to address those circumstances in which an employee moves from a position assigned to a classification and compensation system adopted by certain department(s) to a position assigned to the classification and compensation system adopted by the Board of Commissioners.